simeononsecurity/simeononsecurity.ch/content/articles/cybersecurity-career-transition-certifications/index.en.md

 ## **Navigating the Path: Realistic Certification Goals**

-Embarking on the certification journey necessitates the establishment of **realistic goals**.
+starting the certification journey necessitates the establishment of **realistic goals**.
 For individuals with prior experience, certifications such as [**CompTIA's Security+**](https://simeononsecurity.com/cyber-security-career-playbook/cyber-security-certifications-degrees-and-certificates/certifications/comptias-security-plus-sy0-601-what-do-you-need-to-know/) can be attained within a relatively short timeframe (1-3 months).
 This achievement serves as a robust foundation for advancing to more complex certifications, contributing to a well-rounded and progressive cybersecurity skill set.

 ______